fafalone/WinDevLib/README.md

 **Current Version: 8.8.511 (March 20th, 2025)**

-## IMPORTANT: [twinBASIC Beta 617 or newer](https://github.com/twinbasic/twinbasic/releases) is now required.

 (c) 2022-2025 Jon Johnson (fafalone)

-This project is a comprehensive twinBASIC replacement for [oleexp.tlb](http://www.vbforums.com/showthread.php?786079-VB6-Modern-Shell-Interface-Type-Library-oleexp-tlb), my Modern Shell Interfaces Type Library project for VB6, that is x64 compatible, due to the many problems using midl to create a 64bit tlb.

-This and oleexp are projects to supply Windows shell and component interfaces in a format consumable by VB6/VBA/tB.
-This involves not only defining interfaces, but using VB/tB compatible types-- so in some cases, even though there may be an existing way to import references to interfaces, they may be unusable due to e.g. the use of unsigned types, C-style arrays, double pointers, etc. All interfaces, types, consts, and APIs from oleexp are covered.
-For a full list of interfaces, see [INTERFACES.md](https://github.com/fafalone/WinDevLib/blob/main/INTERFACES.md).
+WinDevLib is a project to supply Windows API COM interfaces and DLL declares in a format consumable by VB6/VBA/tB.
+This involves not only writing the definitions, but using VB/tB compatible types-- so in some cases, even though there may be an existing way to import references to interfaces, they may be unusable due to e.g. the use of unsigned types, C-style arrays, double pointers, etc.

-In addition to the 2800+ common COM interfaces, WinDevLib now includes expansive coverage of Windows APIs from all the common modules.
-This makes it similar to working in C++ with `#include <Windows.h>` and a few others.
-Currently, approximately 8,500 of the most common APIs have been added- redone by hand from the original headers, in order to restore 64bit type info lost in VB6 versions, avoid the errors of automated conversion tools (e.g. Win32API_PtrSafe.txt is riddled with errors), and make them friendlier by converting groups of constants associated with a variable into an Enum so it comes up in Intellisense.
+Included are definitions of 2800+ common COM interfaces and 8500+ APIs from all the common system modules.
+This makes it similar to working in C++ with `#include <Windows.h>` and a number of other headers for commonly used features.
+These have all been redone by hand from the original headers, in order to restore 64bit type info lost in VB6 versions, avoid the errors of automated conversion tools (e.g. Win32API_PtrSafe.txt is riddled with errors), and make them friendlier by converting groups of constants associated with a variable into an Enum so it comes up in Intellisense.
 This takes advantage of tB's ability to provide Intellisense for types besides Long in API defs (hopefully UDTs soon, this project has provisioning for that).

 This project is implemented purely in tB native code, as unlike VB6 there's language support for defining interfaces and coclasses.
-As a twinPACKAGE, regular code is supported in addition to the definitions, so the regular addin modules have been built in (mIID.bas, mPKEY.bas, etc).
+As a twinPACKAGE, regular code is supported in addition to the definitions, so some content normally found in regular addin modules have been built in (like you'd find in oleexp's mIID.bas, mPKEY.bas, etc, and helper functions).
 Does it still make sense to use a project like this when interfaces can be defined in-language?
 I'd say yes, because for a large number of interfaces, there's deep dependency chains with other interfaces and the types they rely on.
 It makes more sense to drop this in and be done with it than constantly have to define the interfaces you want and then stubs for their dependencies, especially when you might need those later on.
-This project is even more useful now with the API coverage; it should cover about 99% of your needs for core system DLLS.
+This project is even more useful now with the API coverage; it should cover about 99% of your needs for core system DLLs.

+This project also serves a comprehensive twinBASIC replacement for [oleexp.tlb](http://www.vbforums.com/showthread.php?786079-VB6-Modern-Shell-Interface-Type-Library-oleexp-tlb), my Modern Shell Interfaces Type Library project for VB6.
+100% of the content is covered with little to no change (just String arguments in some places due to differences between how they're handled in typelibs).

 Please report any bugs via the Issues feature here on GitHub.